htw-imi-showtime/showtime-website/content/ws21/master/m4-intelligentes-bilanzkreismanagement/process.md

 {{<section title="Development">}}

 #### Frontend
-During the early stages of our project we decided to build our application on Reactjs using Typescript, since it helps to avoid unforeseeable bugs in our app that otherwise would have come up using Javascript.
+During the early stages of our project we decided to build our application on Reactjs using Typescript, since it helps to avoid runtime errors in our app that otherwise possibly would have come up using Javascript.
 We also wanted to have a **great performance**, **easy scalability** and all in all **high quality** for the frontend.
-In order to reach that goal we decided to use Tailwind css and its utility first approach.
+In order to reach that goal we decided to use Tailwind Css (Just In Time Mode) and its utility first approach.
 While in traditional Css it is common to build classes in which different properties define how a certain element behaves and looks, using the utility first approach flips this idea and instead provides classes that hold one specific property.
 The component then can be styled by combining these classes.
 {{<image src="UfBeforeAfter.png" alt="Example before/after utility first apporach" caption="Markup example before and after Utility First">}}

 Through the Utility First approach we were able to focus on building our components without having to take care of scaling our Css or use specific methodologies like BEM.
-When building the app the final Css file only contains the classes that we actually used in our code which helps to avoid loading a complete and huge Css library and therefore **guarantees fast rendering time** in the browser.
+When building the app the final Css file only contains the classes that we actually used in our code which helps to avoid the need of loading a complete and huge Css library and therefore **guarantees fast rendering time** in the browser.

-Since we were already using Tailwind Css we decided to use Headless Ui for our UI components like dropdown menus, transitions, tabs, etc. The reason for this decision was to keep the frontend as independent and lightweight as possible.
+Since we were already using Tailwind Css we decided to use Headless UI for our UI components like dropdown menus, transitions, tabs, etc. The reason for this decision was to keep the frontend as independent and lightweight as possible as Headless UI only delivers unstyled UI components that then can be styled using Tailwind's classes.

-During the entire development process we made sure that everything we develop during a sprint would get a full technical/code and functional review to ensure that we only deliver quality, readable code that is easy to maintain and extended in the future.
+During the entire development process we made sure that everything we developed during a sprint would get a full technical/code and functional review to ensure that we only deliver quality, readable code that is easy to maintain and extended in the future.
-We also implemented basic unit tests for our frontend using Cypress
+We also implemented basic integration tests for our frontend using Cypress.

 #### Backend
 The backend was built using the Expressjs framework running on a Nodejs Server on AWS Lambda.
 The main task of the backend is to process and transform CSV files with raw forecast data which were generated by the KI-Model and stored on another S3 bucket.
-After processing our backend provides the data in JSON format to our frontend using a http endpoint.
+After processing, our backend provides the data in JSON format to our frontend using a http endpoint.
 In order to minimize resources and setup, as well as server costs, we built the project based on a serverless architecture using AWS Lambda functions.
 These only run when their http endpoint gets called and only require a minimum of computing power.
 One Lambda Function on AWS usually only has one task, so whenever our application has to be extended in the future it is very easy to implement more functionality by adding more Lambda Functions.
-Building the app this way, we avoid all fix costs for the project because there is no need for renting servers.
+Building the app this way, we avoid all fix costs for the project since there is no need for renting servers.
 The only (variable) cost centers are:
 - The storage that the prediction data and our React app requires.
 - The Computing Power (RAM) that our Lambda functions require when they run.